-One of the best things we can do to achieve a better user experience is rendering a page as quickly as possible—user perception of speed is extremely important.
-We thoroughly recommend optimising for a good first impression.
+One of the best things we can do to achieve a better user experience is rendering a page as quickly as possible—user perception of speed is critical.
+We thoroughly recommend optimising for an excellent first impression.

-When pages are rendered more quickly, it translates to higher engagement rates, the number of pages viewed, and user conversion.
+When pages render more quickly, it translates to higher engagement rates, the number of pages viewed, and user conversion.

 First Contentful Paint is the moment when text is first visible.
 Given that 69% of sites on the web use webfonts, this metric is often a good early indicator of when a page becomes useful.
-If you're in the content business this might be the metric for you.
+We recommend FCP to be tracked by everyone, especially if your business relies on content consumption.

 Measuring when a page is complete can be tricky when there are animated elements, or when there are slow to load icons that have little visual relevance.
 Visually Complete 85% was designed to be slightly earlier than Visually Complete to account for these factors.